Sponsoring An Overseas Relative for Australia Offshore Carer Visa (Subclass 116) To Care For An Australia Citizen Or Permanent Resident

 The assistance provided by the carer can be direct assistance to the sponsor needing care and assistance.
 It can also be assistance provided to the sponsor’s family member with the medical condition.

 Can someone in Australia provide the care and assistance?

 In order to be granted an Australia Offshore Carer Visa (Subclass 116), you must satisfy the Department of Immigration (Department of Home Affairs) that the majority of the care and assistance needed cannot be reasonably provided by your family and from external sources (such local Council and welfare providers).

 In addition, the person who is applying for the Australia Offshore Carer Visa (Subclass 116) must be willing and able to provide the ongoing care and continuing support or assistance.
 The visa applicant must therefore be willing to provide the care and assistance for as long as the person with the medical condition requires.
 And must have the capacity and knowledge to provide the care and assistance needed.

 Australia Offshore Carer Visa (Subclass 116) is a permanent visa and is valid for 5 years from the date of grant (click here to learn more about RRV 155 visa).

 At the time of visa application and visa decision, your relative must not be in Australia.
 Click here to learn more.

-Australian migration law is complex and difficult to understand, contact our immigration lawyer for a free 15 minutes consultation to help you decide if you are eligible to sponsor your relative for Australia Offshore Subclass 116 Carer Visa (click here to find out how an immigration lawyer or registered migration agent can help you).
+Australian migration law is complex and difficult to understand, contact our immigration lawyer for a consultation (fee applies) to help you decide if you are eligible to sponsor your relative for Australia Offshore Subclass 116 Carer Visa (click here to find out how an immigration lawyer or registered migration agent can help you).
 You may also refer to our FAQs for answers regarding visa application or visa cancellation by clicking here.

 041 222 4020 or WeChat: AUDvisa